samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/account-onboarding/account-funding/wire-transfers.md

 ## Withdrawing Funds Using Wire Transfers

-In addition to ACH transfers and check transfers, TTG-SIM Trader also provides traders with the ability to withdraw funds from their trading accounts by means of wire transfers.
+In addition to ACH transfers and check transfers, the TTG-SIM also provides traders with the ability to withdraw funds from their trading accounts by means of wire transfers.
 Specifically, the funds could be withdrawn via either a domestic wire or a foreign wire.

 {% hint style="warning" %}
 Check transfers are relevant only for withdrawing funds.